AMSP-04/NETN-LOG/docs/details.md

 The `RepairData`parameter in the request interaction is a list of equipment and type of repairs.
 The list of offered repairs may be different from the list of requested repairs.
 If the HLA object (equipment to be repaired) has a damaged state, the list of requested repairs could be empty.
 The providing federate models the efforts to repair a damaged platform.

-The consuming entity shall send a `SCP_ServiceReceived` as a response to the `RepairComplete` interaction.
-The repair is considered as complete once the `SCP_ServiceReceived` is sent.
+The consuming entity shall send a `LOG_ServiceReceived` as a response to the `RepairComplete` interaction.
+The repair is considered as complete once the `LOG_ServiceReceived` is sent.

-If the `SCP_CancelService` is sent either by the Consumer or Provider, before the service has started, no repair of equipment is done.
+If the `LOG_CancelService` is sent either by the Consumer or Provider, before the service has started, no repair of equipment is done.

-If the `SCP_CancelService` occurs during `SCP_ServiceStarted` and `RepairComplete`, the Provider shall inform the Consumer of the amount of repair done using `RepairComplete` parameter `RepairData`.
+If the `LOG_CancelService` occurs during `LOG_ServiceStarted` and `RepairComplete`, the Provider shall inform the Consumer of the amount of repair done using `RepairComplete` parameter `RepairData`.
 This allows for interruptions due to operational necessity, e.g. death/destruction of either the consumer or provider during repair actions.

 By default the Maintenance Pattern does not include a transfer of modelling responsibility of the damaged platform to the application with modelling responsibility for the repairing facility, but could be included in the service delivery if applications are aware of the Transfer of Modelling Responsibility (TMR) pattern.

 Figure 9-16: OK Repair.

-The service can be cancelled by both the provider and the consumer with the `SCP_CancelService` interaction.
+The service can be cancelled by both the provider and the consumer with the `LOG_CancelService` interaction.
 If the service is cancelled before service delivery has started, the service transaction is terminated.

 Figure 9-17: Early Cancellation by the Provider.